AItransCompetition/AITrans_DTP_Tools/network_tools/README.md

    |  0.0000023    |  1.0         |   23.0    |
    |  0.1132324    |  2.2         |   54.2    |

-  the trace content like this.
+  * the trace content like this.
   > 1,23,10
   >
   > 5,10,20
   >
   > 15,7,23

-Then you can input below :
+* Then you can input below :

 > python3 traffic_control.py -load trace.txt

 ## Delete the traffic control limit

-- Delete all the queue disciplines on a NIC.
+* Delete all the queue disciplines on a NIC.

   If you want to delete all the queue disciplines on the NIC eth0, you can input below :

   >  python3 traffic_control.py -r eth0
   >

-  If the output is nothing or "RTNETLINK answers: No such file or directory", it means there is no queue disciplines on the NIC eth0 now.
+* If the output is nothing or "RTNETLINK answers: No such file or directory", it means there is no queue disciplines on the NIC eth0 now.

-  if you want to learn more.
+* If you want to learn more.
 The output involes the knowledge about tc order in linux.
 So, we recommend you to [Click me!](https://www.badunetworks.com/traffic-shaping-with-tc/)

 ## Tips

-All of above functions are enough for you in the competitions .
+* All of above functions are enough for you in the competitions .
 For more detail about parameters, just run

 > python3 traffic_contril.py -h
 >